YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOZTRAPINTRIG
 -----------------------

-NOZTRAPINTRIG, Use of $ZTRAP in a database trigger environment ($ZTLEVEL greater than 0) is not supported.
+NOZTRAPINTRIG, Use of $ZTRAP in a database trigger environment ($ZTLEVEL greater than 0) is not supported

 Trigger/Run Time Error: YottaDB requires the use of $ETRAP for error handling within trigger logic.